 The governance arrangements of the practice were developed through a process of continual learning and improvement.
-The governance arrangements for the practice was facilitated by the principal dentist who was responsible for the day to day running of the practice.
-The practice maintained a comprehensive system of policies and procedures.
+The governance arrangements for the practice were facilitated by the principal dentist who was responsible for the day to day running of the practice.
+The practice maintained a comprehensive system of policies and procedures and an audit plan.
 All of the staff we spoke with were aware of the policies and how to access them.
 We noted all policies and procedures were kept under review by the principal dentist on a regular basis.